See Workforce metrics in our Performance section for a detailed measures used to track our success.

 NVIDIA also maintains close industry connections through technical presentations at professional conferences and encourages employees to retain ties with their alma maters for networking and workforce development purposes.

-Other programs include sponsorships and donations, diversity website postings, minority career fairs, trade shows, and other recruiting events.
-We collaborate continuously with suppliers and partners to ensure that they adhere to our standards and those of international community.
+Other programs include sponsorships and donations, diversity website postings, minority career fairs, and recruiting at trade shows and other tech events.

 NVIDIA's compensation strategy has four key objectives: attract and retain the world's best talent; reward performance; focus on growth; and think in terms of total pay.
 Our total compensation packages are competitive, fair and structured to encourage employees to invest in the company's future.